Home Blog AMT in 2026: Who's Still Affected and How to Plan Around It

 The Alternative Minimum Tax has been part of the federal tax code since 1969, originally designed to prevent a small number of wealthy taxpayers from using deductions and exclusions to pay little or no tax.
 More than five decades later, the AMT continues to affect a targeted but significant group of taxpayers, particularly Bay Area residents with equity compensation, high state and local tax deductions, or both.

-While the Tax Cuts and Jobs Act (TCJA) dramatically reduced the number of AMT-affected taxpayers by increasing exemption amounts, the landscape may shift again as provisions sunset.
+The Tax Cuts and Jobs Act (TCJA) dramatically reduced the number of AMT-affected taxpayers by increasing exemption amounts, and the One Big Beautiful Bill Act of 2025 (OBBBA) made those higher exemptions permanent.
+The sunset risk that loomed over prior-year AMT planning has been resolved for 2026 and beyond.
 This guide explains how the AMT works, the 2026 thresholds, the most common triggers, and the planning strategies our equity compensation tax team uses to help clients minimize exposure.

 How the AMT Works: A Parallel Tax System